JackHunt2800/JackHunt2800/README.md

 **Hi there, I'm Dinul Liyanage** 👋

-I'm an Undergraduage student at SLIIT
+I'm an undergraduate student at SLIIT

 Student ID - IT20047306